marianaMtzCelis/TravelBuddies/README.md

 - [] User can save posts
 - [] User can add comments to posts
 - [] User can like posts
+- [] App connects to a third party API to gather information of cities

 ### 2. Screen Archetypes